PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/apache-jackrabbit/manipulating-nodes/index.markdown

 Don't run this just yet.
 If you do you may end up with a new node each time your run it since Jackrabbit has duplicate nodes turned on by default.
 Let's finish all of these sections before we run it.

-## Getting A Node From A Path
+## Getting A Node From A Node
-So there are a few ways to get the node back that you just created.
+There are a few ways to get the node back that you just created.
 The first is to use the root node to get the information back.
-Let's get the the node you just created and saved.
+Then we only have to worry about the path relative from root such as:

 ``` java Getting A Node From The Root Node
 Node ourNode = root.getNode("nodeA/NodeB");